 - 1. Turn the CD player on. - Press the SONG LIST button to turn song list on.
-S-LIST will appear on the display. - 3.
-Press the SEEK SCAN arrows to select the desired track to be deleted.
+S-LIST will appear on the display. - Press either SEEK or TYPE arrow to select the desired track to be deleted.

 4. Press and hold the SONG LIST button for two seconds.
 When SONG LIST is pressed, one beep will be heard immediately.
 After two seconds of continuously pressing the SONG LIST button, two beeps will be heard to confirm that the track has been deleted.